-operation is a symbol that is passed, along with the supplied initargs, to make-operation (which will call make-instance) to create the operation object. component is a component designator, usually a string or symbol that designates a system, sometimes a list of strings or symbols that designate a subcomponent of a system.
+operation is an operation designator: it can be an operation object itself, or, typically, a symbol that is passed to make-operation (which will call make-instance), to create the operation object. component is a component designator: it can be a component object itself, or, typically, a string or symbol (to be string-downcased) that names a system, more rarely a list of strings or symbols that designate a subcomponent of a system.

-The initargs are passed to the make-instance call when creating the operation object.
-Note that dependencies may cause the operation to invoke other operations on the system or its components: the new operations will be created with the same initargs as the original one.
+The ability to pass initargs to make-operation is now deprecated, and will be removed.
+For more details, see [make-operation], page 26.
+Note that dependencies may cause the operation to invoke other operations on the system or its components: the new operations may or may not be created with the same initargs as the original one (for the moment).